-Whether HIV transmission takes place is related to many different things.
+Whether HIV transmission occurs depends on many things.
 The most important ones are listed below (see Figure 1).

-Very few activities have a 100% risk or 100% safety.
-The risk for any single exposure is usually somewhere in between these extremes.
+Very few activities have a 100% risk or are 100% safe.
+The risk for any single exposure is between these extremes.

 The risk from each factor might be anywhere between highest and zero.
-They all affect and interact with each other.
+These factors interact with each other.

 The only way to know your HIV status is to take an HIV test.

 The next pages discuss each of these risks in more detail.